-Thanks to the popularity of our Street Style Essentials and Classic and Timeless Essentials lists, we decided to expand the series further and cover a few more popular style aesthetics — and this week, we made a list for all you boho gals!
+Thanks to the popularity of our previous Classic and Timeless Fashion Essentials list, we decided to expand the series further and cover a few more popular style aesthetics — so, we made a list for all you boho chic gals!

-Even if you just consider yourself a “boho lite” or just slightly whimsical dresser, this list provides a great base foundation for your look – a few essential pieces you need to maximize your wardrobe’s versatility.
+Even if you just consider yourself a “boho lite” or just slightly whimsical dresser, this list provides the must-haves for a boho chic look, AKA the essential pieces you need to maximize your wardrobe’s versatility.
 It’s just a starting point and, of course, your wardrobe will differ depending on your own personal style.

 When you finish reading, be sure to leave a comment and let us know what items you have, which ones we may have forgotten, and your favorite ways to style these pieces!

-- Wear a simple maxi skirt with a graphic t-shirt and a (#12) versatile vest.
-Finish with (#5) gladiator sandals and a top knot.
+- Wear a simple maxi skirt with a graphic t-shirt or tank and a (#12) versatile vest.
+Finish with (#5) sandals and a top knot.

 - Try wearing one with a button-down flannel or chambray top.
 Complete the look with canvas sneakers and bright lipstick.